-A hearing aid makes sounds louder so that you can hear them. .
-All hearing aids work in a similar way.
+A hearing aid makes sounds louder so that you can hear them.
+Hearing aids are available in different shapes, sizes and types.
+However, all hearing aids work in a similar way.
 A built-in microphone picks up sound, which is processed electronically inside the hearing aid.

 The resulting 'signals' are then passed on to the receiver (like a tiny loudspeaker) where they are converted back into louder sounds that you can hear.